Voyage to the Bottom of the Sea: Production

 The film was part of an upswing in science fiction and fantasy films of the era, including adaptations of Jules Verne's and H. G. Wells' works.

 The film marked Walter Pidgeon's return to filmmaking after several years working in the theater.
-The role of Captain Crane was originally offered to David Hedison who played the role in the 1964 television series of the same name.
-Hedison turned the film down after completing Allen's The Lost World (1960) saying that he did not like the script.
+The role of Captain Crane was originally offered to David Hedison, who turned it down after completing Allen's The Lost World (1960), saying that he did not like the script.
+He would later play the role in the 1964 television series based on the film.
+Frankie Avalon's appearance was one of several he made in films around this time where he was cast to appeal to teen audiences; he also sang the title track.

 Set designer Herman Blumenthal did not approach the Navy to do research; he relied solely on pictures of naval vessels in the media.

 The theatrical release poster shown above is one of four posters that were produced to promote the film.
 Each one has different wording and slightly different artwork, and each one promotes the film from a different perspective.
 The above poster also promotes Sturgeon's novelization.